 - The dough tends to be a bit springy with it's being rolled out.
 Therefore, I'll roll it out into about a 6-inch circle and let it rest for about 5 minutes.
 Then, I'll roll it again into about an 8-inch circle and let it rest again before the final rolling.

-- Because the dough will be trimmed once the Cinnamon Snowflake Bread is assembled, the circles don't need to be perfect.
+- Because the dough will be trimmed once the Lemon Curd Star Bread is assembled, the circles don't need to be perfect.

 - Once the bread is assembled, there is no need to let it rise.
 Just go ahead and pop it into the oven, the same way that you would a pizza.